serokell/blog-posts/untyped-lambda-calculus/article.md

 ### Church pairs

-Since we have booleans now, we can also encode pairs (and by extension, tuples) as functions, returning one value when given $tru$ as an argument, and another when given $fls$.
+Since we have booleans now, we can also encode pairs (and, by extension, tuples) as functions that return one value when given $tru$ as an argument, and another when given $fls$.

 First of all, let us define a pair constructor combinator: